-These tourist maps were integrated into larger map documents or fliers.
+These tourism maps were integrated into larger map documents or fliers.
 They were designed in collaboration with the organization's graphic designers.
 In many cases, the map elements such as scale, legend and even labels were set to the side or provided on an overlay file to provide the customer more control over the final product.
 Clients include the Kittitas County Chamber of Commerce and the Yakima Visitors and Convention Bureau.

 Our web maps can be crafted for a single area, sport or activity.
 We offer advertising-supported community maps that you can use on your site, or we can create custom maps for your community, activity or interest.
 We currently manage web maps for Central Washington Color, the Kittitas County Tourism site.

-Washington Hometown's maps can illustrate stories about tourism, public lands and other topics relevant to the community such as these maps for the Ellensburg Daily Record.
+Washington Hometown's maps can illustrate stories about tourism, public lands and other topics relevant to the community, such as these maps for the Ellensburg Daily Record.

 Organizations can subscribe to Washington Hometown's data and use it for analysis, with their mapping software, or to create custom web maps.
-Data customers include the Recreation and Conservation Office, which uses the data in the State Comprehensive Recreation Plan, and Mountains to Sound Greenway, which uses one data output for an interactive map and another for its mapping efforts.
+Data customers include the Washington Recreation and Conservation Office, which uses the data in the State Comprehensive Recreation Plan, and Mountains to Sound Greenway, which uses one data output for an interactive map and another for its mapping efforts.